 APIs are commonly created for internal use only and made available to the public later on.
 In such scenarios, proper API security tends to be overlooked.
 When published externally, the API becomes vulnerable to attacks.

 Remember that security by obscurity is not recommended.
-Just because you create a complicated name for an endpoint or Content-Type does not mean the API will be secure.
-It’s only a matter of time before someone finds the endpoint and abuses it.
+Just because you create a complicated name for an endpoint or use an obscure Content-Type does not mean the API will be secure.
+It's only a matter of time before someone finds the endpoint and abuses it.

-To verify a JWT’s integrity, an API must access a public key.
-You can accomplish this in a couple of ways: you can hardcode the key’s value or query some endpoint at your service startup and cache the result.
+To verify a JWT's integrity, an API must access a public key (if the JWT is asymmetrically signed, as recommended).
+You can accomplish this in a couple of ways: you can hardcode the key's value or query some endpoint at your service startup and cache the result.

 The recommended method is to obtain a key from a JWKS endpoint exposed by the OAuth server.
 The API should cache the downloaded key to limit unnecessary traffic but should query the JWKS endpoint again whenever it finds a signing key it doesn't know.

-This allows for a simple key rotation, which the OAuth Server can handle on-demand without impeding the API services.
+This allows for a simple key rotation, which the OAuth server can handle on-demand without impeding the API services.
 Using key sets instead of keys also allows a seamless key rotation for the clients.
-The OAuth Server can begin issuing new tokens signed with a new key and validate existing tokens as long as the old public key is part of the key set.
+The OAuth server can begin issuing new tokens signed with a new key but existing tokens will remain valid as long as the old public key is part of the key set.